Don’t Worry It’s Not That Terrible Animated Movie

 This actually got me thinking, what if The Joker has a secret identity that we’ve never known about and much in the same way that Batman does, he plays an identity during the day.
 This truly speaks volumes to Moore’s work.
 He enables readers to think for themselves whilst taking the characters in exciting directions.

 From here we go to the most famous and controversial aspect of this book.
 The Joker shooting Barbara Gordon.
-I wish there was a way I could read this with fresh eyes, however it sort of has the “Darth Vader being Luke Skywalker’s Father” (spoiler alert) problem in that EVERYONE KNOWS THE TWIST.
+I wish there was a way I could read this with fresh eyes, however, it sort of has the “Darth Vader being Luke Skywalker’s Father” (spoiler alert) problem in that EVERYONE KNOWS THE TWIST.
 It’s been recreated and used in almost all Batman media so it’s hard to view it with fresh eyes.

 It’s still as shocking as ever though!

-Beautifully orchestrated Moore takes away the text at the turn when Barbara opens the door and see her attacker.
+Beautifully orchestrated Moore takes away the text at the turn when Barbara opens the door and sees her attacker.
 You can tell the tone has completely changed, not only in the book but the DC universe itself.
-It’s completely out of nowhere and this turn graphs your attention immediately.
+It’s completely out of nowhere and this turn grabs your attention immediately.
 To me, this was the moment when comics grew up.
 Gone were the days of Adam West and Burt Ward, this wasn’t Batman fighting aliens on Mars anymore.
 This was The Joker, showing up to where you live and paralysing you.

 Unfortunately (I guess), I dislike that DC have retconned the paralysis for the New 52 as to me it is a character defining moment and I actually see it as empowering for disabled people.
 A chair does not limit them and look at all the good that Barbara went on to do.
 This moment was life defining for her and it didn’t hold her back.
 She rolls with the punches and takes it on.